bjoernager/bzipper/README.md

 The only special requirement of the `serialise` method is that the provided byte slice has an element count of exactly `SERIALISED_SIZE`.

-We can also use streams to *chain* multiple elements together.
+We can also use streams to *chain* multiple elements together:

 ```rs
 use bzipper::Serialise;